Note, this post was originally posted in December of 2023, and has been updated in December 2025

 This concept is central to bayesian averaging, of which Wikipedia defines as: “A Bayesian average is a method of estimating the mean of a population using outside information, especially a pre-existing belief, that is factored into the calculation.”

-Bayesian Averaging implies that given a 5 star review, we’ll update the prior belief (7 reviews of 3.5 stars) to reflect this new review.
+Through bayesian averaging it’s implied that given a 5 star review, we’ll update the prior belief (7 reviews of 3.5 stars) to reflect this new review.
 As a result, the TrustScore will increase, but will not go straight to 5 stars - the company will need to work harder than that.

 Bayesian averaging results in a much smoother movement over time, with scores not whipsawing between 1 and 5 stars.
 It also means that for a business’ score to go up (or down), there needs to be a consistent period of good (or bad) reviews as scores aren’t affected largely by one off reviews.